8 Motorcycle Safety Tips That New Riders Need To Know

 6. Wear Bright-Colored Clothing

-One of the main reasons that motorcycle riders are more vulnerable on the road is because they’re smaller and less visible than other cars.
+One of the main reasons that motorcycle riders are more vulnerable on the road is that they’re smaller and less visible than other cars.
 That means that other drivers may not be able to see them as easily.
 And, when you can’t see something on the road you can’t avoid hitting it.

 Wearing bright-colored clothing can make you more visible on the road which will reduce your chances of being in an accident.